Blog

 Technique 8: Cloud Security Mastery

-The cloud might seem like a safe haven, but it’s not devoid of threats.
+The cloud might seem like a haven, but it’s not devoid of threats.
 Ethical hackers, armed with tools and strategies, ensure that the data on cloud platforms remains secure and invulnerable to breaches.

 Technique 9: Evading Intrusion Detection Systems